Skip to main content

 Related Programs

-• Advanced Materials and Manufacturing Technologies Office
+• Advanced Materials and Manufacturing Technologies Office (AMMTO)

 The Advanced Materials & Manufacturing Technologies Office (AMMTO) supports a globally competitive U.S. manufacturing sector that accelerates the adoption of innovative materials and manufacturing technologies in support of a clean, decarbonized economy.
 AMMTO does this through their mission: to inspire people and drive innovation to transform materials and manufacturing for America's energy future.

-• Advanced Research Projects Agency-Energy
+• Advanced Research Projects Agency-Energy (ARPA-H)

 The Advanced Research Projects Agency-Energy (ARPA-E) advances high-potential, high-impact energy technologies that are too early for private-sector investment.
 ARPA-E awardees are unique because they are developing entirely new ways to generate, store, and use energy.

-• Bioenergy Technologies Office
+• Bioenergy Technologies Office (BETO)

-The Bioenergy Technologies Office (BETO) within the U.S. Department of Energy’s (DOE’s) Office of Energy Efficiency and Renewable Energy (EERE) supports the research, development, and demonstration (RD&D) of technologies aimed at mobilizing domestic renewable carbon resources for the reduction of greenhouse gas (GHG) emissions across the U.S. economy.
+The Bioenergy Technologies Office (BETO) within the U.S. Department of Energy’s (DOE’s) Office of Energy Efficiency and Renewable Energy (EERE) supports the research, development, and demonstration (RD&D) of technologies aimed at mobilizing domestic renewable carbon resources for the reduction of greenhouse gas emissions across the U.S. economy.
 BETO funds work in collaboration with industry, academia, and DOE national laboratories to develop advanced technologies and innovative solutions to reduce the costs of biofuels.
-The R&D supported by BETO and its partners is creating cutting-edge technologies used in the processing of biomass and waste, from harvesting and preprocessing to conversion.
+The RD&D supported by BETO and its partners is creating cutting-edge technologies used in the processing of biomass and waste, from harvesting and preprocessing to conversion.
 BETO is focused on technologies to efficiently convert organic materials and biomass into affordable biofuels and bioproducts.

 • Clean Energy Manufacturing Initiative

-The Clean Energy Manufacturing Initiative is an effort across the Department of Energy in innovation and breaking down market barriers to enhance U.S. manufacturing competitiveness while advancing progress toward the nation’s energy goals.
+The Clean Energy Manufacturing Initiative is an effort across the U.S. Department of Energy in innovation and breaking down market barriers to enhance U.S. manufacturing competitiveness while advancing progress toward the nation’s energy goals.
 This site provides federal resources to help you design, scale up, and commercialize your technology.

 • Clean Energy Smart Manufacturing Innovation Institute (CESMII)